Tuesday, February 13

 geographic protections of food and drink immediately followed WWII.
 It's no coincidence the 1951 Convention for the Use of Appellations of Origin of Cheeses was held in Stresa, Italy.
 Parmigiano-reggiano and parmesan cheese are very different, not just in taste but by law.
 I'm not saying deep Italian culinary traditions don't go back centuries, or at least a few centuries.
 Pasta and tomatoes, after all, aren't native to Italy.
 But the modern day safeguarding does seem to stem from the acute, cultural shock of WWII reconstruction and a reactionary preservation.

-Half way around the world, there's another country with similar post-WII devastation and equally ardent culinary traditions: Japan.
+Half way around the world, there's another country with similar post-WWII devastation and equally ardent culinary traditions: Japan.
 Soy sauce is for dipping, never pouring.
 Nigiri is eaten with your hands, not chopsticks.
 Never rest chopsticks in your food.
 Seem familiar?
 Twirl your spaghetti, don't cut it.
 Cappuccino is a morning drink only.
 Never pair cheese and seafood.
 Japan and Italy aren't the only cultures with widely employed food rules, practices, and etiquette.
 Far from it.
 But they are well known as some of the most disciplined and passionate about them.
 And in the context of preserving your culture and identity, particularly in times of turmoil, I can't think of many things more important to defend than your food.
 Respect.
 That being said, I've always enjoyed breaking the rules a bit.
 Time for some flippant disregard of cheese and seafood dogma.

 Coquilles Saint-Jacques